 You're standing at the stove, recipe in hand, and it calls for 12 cups of broth.
+Your quart container sits clean on the shelf.
 Your measuring cup only goes to 4 cups.
-Your quart container sits clean on the shelf.
 Now you're doing math in your head instead of cooking.

 Here's the short version: 12 cups equals 3 quarts.
+Exactly.
+One quart is 4 cups.
 Multiply by three.
-Exactly.
-That's why one quart is 4 cups.
-No rounding, no fudge factor.
+And no rounding, no fudge factor.
 Done.

 But if you only came for the number, you're missing the part that actually helps in the kitchen.
-So the conversions that stack.
+The conversions that stack.
 The mistakes that ruin soups.
 The reason professional cooks stop converting and start memorizing.

 Let's walk through it.